STYJ/Damn-Vulnerable-Defi-Solutions/README.md

 # Damn Vulnerable Defi Solutions

-Solutions are explained in their respective.js file.
+A thorough walkthrough of the solution for each challenge can be found their respective.js file.
 Muchas gracias to [@tinchoabbate](https://twitter.com/tinchoabbate) for these fun exercises!